 Calmness comes from within, it is not external.
-So start work on coping with your triggers in order to be a calm parent.
-It is not easy following gentle parenting on a day to day basis and takes a lot of practice and creativity.
+So we need to work coping with triggers in order to be a calm parent.
+It is not easy following gentle parenting priciples on a day to day basis.
+Parenting requires a lot of practice and creativity.
 But it’s not impossible either.
 The more you practice calmness and creativity when parenting, the easier it becomes.

 What strategies do you employ to maintain calm in a stressful situation?
 Do leave me a comment below on your experience with peaceful parenting.